-This study focuses on an algorithmic problem given to students in a DS course, taught at the School of Information Systems, in a higher education institution, during the 2020-2021 academic year.
+This study focuses on an algorithmic problem given to students in a DS course, taught at the School of Information Systems, in a higher education institution, during the 2020–2021 academic year.

-The course participants were 136 undergraduate students studying in their first year towards a B.Sc. in IS.
-Thirteen (13) students studying this course, aged 22 to 27, 6 men and 7 women, volunteered to participate in this study.
+The course participants were 136 undergraduate students studying in their first year toward a BSc. in IS.
+Thirteen students studying this course, aged 22 to 27, 6 males and 7 females, volunteered to participate in this study.
 The size of this study population corresponds with the other studies in this field.
 For example, Aharoni (2000a) studied students’ thinking processes while dealing with simple data structures.
-In this qualitative research, nine students studying Computer Science course were interviewed, using the semi structured observational interviews.
-Aharoni (2000a) and Cakiroglu & Mumcu (2020) explored problem solving steps using qualitative method tools on 15 students studying an IT course.
+In this qualitative research, nine students studying a CS course were interviewed, using semi-structured observational interviews.
+Aharoni (2000a) and Çakiroğlu & Mumcu (2020) explored problem-solving steps using qualitative method tools on 15 students studying an IT course.

-All participants had the following prerequisites: a programming introduction course (course taught in the C++ language); mathematical introduction courses (including proofs using induction).
+All participants had the following prerequisites: a programming introduction course (course taught in the C++ language), and mathematical introduction courses (including proofs using induction).
 In parallel to this course, the students participated in a Python programming language course.
-All the students participated in lectures, tutorials and submitted homework assignments.
+All the students participated in lectures and tutorials and submitted homework assignments.

-This study is based on the Think Aloud (TA) protocols of students’ solutions to the algorithmic problem given.
+This study is based on the TA protocols of students’ solutions to the algorithmic problem given.
 The quotes in this study are translations of the original TA protocols.
-We remained as close as possible to the original expressions and idiom.
+We remained as close as possible to the original expressions and idioms.
 To secure anonymity and confidentiality, we anonymized our respondents with code numbers.

 3.4 Data Analysis

 Our data analysis was based on principles of provisional coding (Miles et al. 2014), according to which: “Prior theorizing and empirical research are, of course, important inputs.
 It helps to lay out your own orienting frame and then map onto it the variables and relationships from the literature available, to see where the overlaps, contradictions, qualifications, and refinements are” (p.
 41).
-Each step of the coding method was first done by all the authors of the paper separately and then discussed in a joint coding session.
+Each step of the coding method was first performed by each of the authors of the paper separately and then discussed in a joint coding session.
 This resulted in the construction of categories and ultimately a conceptual framework.
 In this analysis approach, categories emerge from the data and are then validated and refined throughout the analysis process.
-Unanimous agreement on emerged categories was achieved by all authors in this joint coding session.
-This was done to maintain a continuous dialogue between researchers and consistency of the coding (Walther et al., 2013), and to establish reliability to ensure the trustworthiness of the study (Miles et al, 2014).
+Unanimous agreement on the emergent categories was achieved by all authors in this joint coding session.
+This was done to maintain a continuous dialogue between researchers and consistency of the coding (Walther et al., 2013) and to establish reliability to ensure the trustworthiness of the study (Miles et al., 2014).

 This resulted in the construction of categories and ultimately a conceptual framework.
-In this analysis approach, categories emerge from the data and then validated and refined throughout the analysis process.
-Our aim was to identify problem solving processes and their characteristics while solving complex data structures problems.
-Thus, the categories materializing from the analysis referred to the process-related phenomena.
+In this analysis approach, categories emerge from the data and are then validated and refined throughout the analysis process.
+Our aim was to identify problem-solving processes and their characteristics while solving complex data structure problems.
+Thus, the categories materializing from the analysis referred to process-related phenomena.
 These categories are presented in the results section.
 We utilized Aharoni’s (2000a) framework as a base for the conceptual framework, which consists of two levels of abstractions.

 4. FINDINGS

-The findings of this study point to three cognitive components, which affect the problem’s solutions quality and correctness: abstract thinking, knowledge toolbox and solution approach.
-In section 4.1 these cognitive components will be detailed, and section 4.2 will focus on the students’ problem solving processes.
+The findings of this study point to three cognitive components that affect the quality and correctness of the problem’s solutions: abstract thinking, knowledge toolbox, and solution approach.
+In Section 4.1 these cognitive components will be detailed, and Section 4.2 will focus on the students’ problem-solving processes.

 4.1 Cognitive Components